 Avoid Contractors That Require Large Deposit

 When a contractor demands an unusually large deposit before work begins, especially in cash, this is an obvious red flag.
-In today’s economy, companies could potentially close their doors without any warning and getting your money back might not be an option.
-Therefore, we suggest that you avoid companies that ask for deposit that is unreasonably large.
+In today’s economy, companies could close their doors without any warning, and getting your money back might not be an option.
+Therefore, we suggest that you avoid companies that ask for an unreasonably large deposit.

 Pay Attention to Appearance

-You usually get a good idea of how well a business is operated by its appearance, such as how well-maintained their office is, and how well-dressed their staff is.
+You usually get a good idea of how well a business is operated by its appearance, such as how well-maintained their office is and how well-dressed their staff is.
 It is logical to assume if they don’t even care about themselves, they likely won’t care about you either.
 If a contractor doesn’t have a physical office, that’s a warning sign as well.
-Even if they do have a physical address, you should check it out on Google Maps to see if it’s a residential address, because home businesses could vanish overnight.
+Even if they have a physical address, you should check it out on Google Maps to see if it’s a residential address because home businesses could vanish overnight.

 Look for Prompt Communication

-If a contractor doesn’t return to your calls or emails in a timely manner, what are the chances they will get the job done on time?
-Prompt communication is a sign that a company has service standards, which is what we do and look for in contractors here at Serbu.
+If a contractor doesn’t return to your calls or emails promptly, what are the chances they will get the job done on time?
+Prompt communication is a sign that a company has service standards, which we do and look for in contractors here at Serbu.